Jobellisia

-Jobellisia is a genus of fungi within the family Jobiellaceae, class Sordariomycetes.
-The genus was circumscribed by Margaret Elizabeth Barr-Bigelow in 1993 with J. luteola as the type species.
+Jobellisia is a genus of fungi within the monotypic family Jobellisiaceae and the monotypic order Jobellisiales and also the subclass Hypocreomycetidae, and class Sordariomycetes.
+The genus was circumscribed by Margaret Elizabeth Barr-Bigelow in 1993 with Jobellisia luteola as the type species.
 It contains species that grow on dead wood and bark in tropical and temperate regions of the Northern Hemisphere.

+History

-Barr originally classified Jobellisia in the family Clypeosphaeriaceae of the order Xylariales.
-Later phylogenetic work showed that J. luteola and J. fraterna formed a clade that is sister to the order Diaporthales.
+Barr originally classified Jobellisia in the family Clypeosphaeriaceae of the order Xylariales, with two new species Jobellisia luteola (the type species) and Jobellisia nicaraguensis.
+Later phylogenetic work showed that Jobellisia luteola and Jobellisia fraterna formed a clade that is sister to the order Diaporthales.
 In 2008, Martina Réblová erected a new genus, Bellojisia (an anagram of Jobellisia), to contain what was then called Jobellisia rhynchostoma, and created the family Jobiellaceae for the remaining Jobellisia species.
-She demonstrated that Jobiellaceae occupies a basal position in a clade containing the Calosphaeriales and Diaporthales.
+Based on LSU sequence data, she demonstrated that Jobiellaceae occupies a basal position in a clade containing the Calosphaeriales and Diaporthales, in the Sordariomycetes incertae sedis.

+Using phylogenetic analysis, Maharachchikumbura et al. (2015) introduced the new order of Jobellisiales to accommodate this family, which was also accepted by Maharachchikumbura et al. (in 2016b).
+With the use of molecular clock evidence, Jobellisiales fell in the ordinal time frame (146 MYA) (Hyde et al. 2017a).
+However, Hongsanan et al. (in 2017) stated that the placement of this order is unstable as sometimes it clustered with Pleurostomataceae.
+It was still accepted in 2022 by Wijayawardene et al.